stylus/stylelint-stylus/docs/rules/declaration-colon.md

 pageClass: rule-details
 sidebarDepth: 0
 title: stylus/declaration-colon
-description: requires or disallows declaration colons.
+description: require or disallow declaration colons.
 ---
 # stylus/declaration-colon

-> requires or disallows declaration colons.
+> require or disallow declaration colons.

 - :gear: This rule is included in `"stylelint-plugin-stylus/standard"`. (options: `["never"]`)
 - :wrench: The [fix option](https://stylelint.io/user-guide/usage/options#fix) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details

-This rule requires or disallows declaration colons.
+This rule require or disallow declaration colons.

 ## :wrench: Options